 - acquiring competencies and confidence in using legal resources and remedies to address personal, professional, community, or social issues.

-Public Legal Education – What is it and why should we care about it by Walter Pavlic.
+Public Legal Education – What it is and why we should we care about it, Walter Pavlic,.
 Law Matters, April 2005.
-Canadian Bar Association Alberta.
+Canadian Bar Association Alberta